pajojeku/syncdir-deamon/README.md

-# SyncDaemon
+# syncdir-deamon

-`SyncDaemon` is a simple daemon written in C that synchronizes two directories.
+`syncdir-deamon` is a simple daemon written in C that synchronizes two directories.
 The program copies files from a source directory to a destination directory, preserving the folder structure and updating files that have been modified.
 The daemon runs in the background, periodically checking for changes.

 ## Features